Ectario/articles-and-wu/WriteUps/r3ctf2025/mini-agent/README.md

 ### Deployment and win condition

 A freshly deployed `Challenge` pours 500 ETH into a brand-new `Arena`, keeps 10 ETH for itself, sends the rest to an admin EOA named `system`, then hands arena ownership to that same address.
-The solver’s job (which only have 8 ether) is dead simple: finish a transaction with more than 500 ETH on your EOA so this check flips true:
+The solver’s job (which only has 8 ether) is dead simple: finish a transaction with more than 500 ETH on your EOA so this check flips true:

 ```solidity
 return address(msg.sender).balance > 500 ether;